GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/roadrider.md

 ![](/gdevelop5/tutorials/screenshot_from_2019-05-23_22-40-45.png)

-To optimise our game for the long run, we can also use a similar `For each object` event for deleting _Tree_
+To optimize our game for the long run, we can also use a similar `For each object` event for deleting _Tree_

 The condition of the event will be to check if Y position of _Tree_ is more than 700 while the action would be to delete the object _Tree_.